LoginRadius/docs/content/references/sdk/java-sdk/index.md

 <h4 id="DeleteAccountWithEmailConfirmation-delete-">Auth Delete Account with Email Confirmation (DELETE)</h4>
- This API will send a confirmation email for account deletion to the customer's email when passed the customer's access token [More info](https://www.loginradius.com/docs/api/v2/customer-identity-api/authentication/auth-delete-account-with-email-confirmation/)
+ This API will send a confirmation email for account deletion to the customer's email when passed the customer's access token.

 ```java